There are several types of problems that may occur during your OPT or OPT application:

 Withdraw an Application

 Withdrawing your OPT application is very difficult and the fee is non-refundable.
-If the OPT has already been approved, it is not possible to withdraw it.
+If your OPT has already been approved, it is not possible to withdraw it.
 Please discuss this with an adviser at Berkeley International Office.

 Request for Evidence or Denial